hpssjellis/maker100-eco/README.md

 THIS IS A DRAFT AND NOT YET TESTED!

 <hr>
-For each row the checkbox will be checked when the activity is tested and the boxes eventually will be removed.
+For each row the checkbox will be checked when the activity is tested and the boxes eventually will be removed.<br>

 &#9745; has been tested on the relevant device, code, video and instructions are working